chitreshgoyal1/GitHelp/README.md

 Push in branch:

+    git checkout -b xyz (Switched to a new branch xyz) --
     git push origin master (if need to checkin in master branch) or
     git push origin chitresh (if need to checkin in chitresh branch)